TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

    .. method:: find_class(module, name)

-      Import *module* if necessary and return the object called *name* from it, where the *module* and *name* arguments are :class:`str` objects.
+      Import *module* if necessary and return the object called *name* kutoka it, where the *module* and *name* arguments are :class:`str` objects.
 Note, unlike its name suggests, :meth:`find_class` is also used for finding functions.